Pastoral Care Ministry

 (Catholic Healthcare Association of Saskatchewan - CHAS)

-Christ The King Pastoral Care Ministry serves the needs of those sick, elderly and home-stay and hospitalized members of our parish family.
-In doing so we are continuing the healing ministry of Jesus.
+Christ The King Pastoral Care Ministry serves the needs of the sick, elderly and hospitalized members of our parish family.
+In doing so, we are continuing the healing ministry of Jesus.

 THIS WE HOLD: Dignity of the Human Person